-The Brother MFC-J1010DW has a decent display.
+The display is decent.
 The screen is on the smaller side, but it doesn't impact the ease of use as it isn't touch-sensitive.
-It has good vertical viewing angles, meaning you can see the screen well from slightly above or below, but it's a little tougher from the sides.
-The Brother MFC-J1170DW variant has a different front panel with a larger 2.7" touch-sensitive screen and fewer physical buttons.
+It has good vertical viewing angles, meaning you can see the screen well from slightly above or below, but it's a little tougher to see from the sides.
+The Brother MFC-J1170DW variant has a different front panel with a larger 2.7-inch touch-sensitive screen and fewer physical buttons.

 This printer uses color dye ink and black pigment ink.
 Unfortunately, these cartridges don't last very long, meaning you'll have to replace them often.
-The printer stops printing as soon as it detects that there isn't enough ink to produce a good-quality print so that you don't end up with a faded or lower-quality print, though this also means that you'll be discarding cartridges that still have some ink left.
+The printer stops printing as soon as it detects that there isn't enough ink to produce a good-quality print, though this also means that you'll be discarding cartridges that still have some ink left.

 This printer has decent scanner features.
 The lid has a foam backing to help smooth out uneven sheets, and its hinges can extend slightly to accommodate thicker items like textbooks.
-Although there's an automatic feeder, it doesn't support duplex scanning, so you'll have to flip the pages manually when scanning double-sided sheets.
-To use optical character recognition, a feature that lets you create a searchable PDF, you can either select 'OCR' as the file destination from the printer's menu or save the file as a PDF and enable the 'Searchable PDF' option in Brother's iPrint&Scan software application.
+It doesn't support duplex scanning even though it has a feeder, so you'll have to flip the pages manually when scanning double-sided sheets.
+To use optical character recognition—a feature that lets you create a searchable PDF—you can either select 'OCR' as the file destination from the printer's menu or save the file as a PDF and enable the 'Searchable PDF' option in Brother's iPrint&Scan software application.

-It prints black and white documents well.
+The print quality for black and white documents is outstanding.
+Text looks sharp, and small details come through clearly.
 There are some vertical lines when printing in the Standard Quality mode, but they aren't present when printing in the High Quality mode.
-It only struggles to simulate the color yellow, as seen in the title at the top of the second page.

-The cost per print for black-only printing is low, but color printing can get expensive over time if you print a lot.
-Brother has an ink subscription service called Brother Refresh, which might help you save money.
+The cost per print for black-only printing is low, but color printing can get expensive if you print a lot.
+This printer is eligible for Brother's ink subscription service, Brother Refresh, which might help you save money.

 The Brother MFC-J1170DW variant prints color documents faster because its color printheads have more nozzles (210 x3 vs. the MFC-J1010DW and MFC-1012DW's 70 x3).
 The MFC-1170DW has an advertised color document printing speed of 16.5 PPM, while the MFC-J1010DW and MFC-1012DW have an advertised speed of 9.5 PPM.

-Brother's Mobile Connect app lets you print, scan, and copy directly from your smartphone.
+Brother's Mobile Connect app is outstanding.
+It lets you print, scan, and copy directly from your smartphone.
 You can also use it to perform maintenance tasks like printhead cleaning, manage your ink subscription, order supplies, and access the printer's support page.